 4.2 Evaluation of Control Action Cost and Effectiveness

 The second step in identifying those Control Action that may be most appropriate for inclusion in the Comprehensive Plan consisted of a detailed review of the inventory of Control Actions listed above.
 This section summarizes that review, and is divided into sections of Review Factors and Findings.
-A more detailed description of this assessment is provided in Appendix D.

-4.3 Review Factors
+4.2.1 Review Factors